napframework/nap-docs/app/manual/09_project_management.md

 ## Create Application Module {#app_module_creation}

-**Unlike a [shared module](@ref module_creation), an application module is specific to a single app.
+Unlike a [user module](@ref module_creation), an application module is specific to a single app.
 Working with an application module has the benefit of containing all code related to the app within the app's directory.

-**Note that by default the application module is always created and included when you [create a new application](@ref proj_creation), unless explicitly omitted using the `--no-module` during app creation.**
+**Note that by default the application module is always created and included when you [create a new application](@ref share_module), unless explicitly omitted using the `--no-module` during app creation.**

 Follow the steps below to add an application module to `MyFirstApp`.
-1. Open a command prompt**
+1. Open a command prompt
 2. Change into your NAP framework directory
 3. Create the module
 ```